dimfeld/website/posts/leaflet_with_svelte.md

 Leaflet is a popular Javascript library for interactive maps.
 Its API has a lot of features for making nice-looking and useful maps, but with some smart patterns in Svelte you can add extra interactivity to your maps without needing to step outside Svelte’s component model.

+This isn't intended to be a full tutorial on Leaflet, just a set of techniques for using it better with Svelte.
+The [Leaflet Tutorials](https://leafletjs.com/examples.html) have a lot of other useful things you can do.

-I've put together a [Svelte REPL example](https://svelte.dev/repl/62271e8fda854e828f26d75625286bc3?version=3.24.0) where you can see these techniques in action.
+I've also put together a [Svelte REPL example](https://svelte.dev/repl/62271e8fda854e828f26d75625286bc3?version=3.24.0) where you can see these techniques in action, or you can scroll to the bottom of the page to see it if you're on the website.

 # Creating the Map